LouMamalis/Quantifying-availability-of-surface-water-change-within-tropical-forests-in-Cambodia/README.md

 This README file outlines a summary of the different scripts included within this repository.

-We conducted much of the analysis for this reserach using Google Earth Engine and we are making the scripts available here in .txt format so that they are accessible to anyone.
+We conducted much of the analysis for this research using Google Earth Engine and we are making the scripts available here in .txt format so that they are accessible to anyone.

 **GEE_trapeangs classifier-cleaned.txt**: this script was used to create the surface water classifier.
 Here we conducted some pre-processsing of the satellite images and then we created the actual classifier which assesssed each pixel as either water or non-water.
 This was then used to map these changes over time.